TwinPower™ ATSsProduct Selector

 Marway’s ATS products use a “break before make” switching mechanism.
 This technique ensures isolation of the two power feeds, and eliminates a requirement for the two power feeds to be phase synchronized.
-This type of ATS switching is used mostly when there is a UPS between the ATS and PDU, or for equipment which, though powered, may not be actively engaged in work 100% of the time, or would otherwise not lose functionality due to a power loss lasting just under 20 milliseconds.
+This type of auto transfer switching is used mostly when there is a UPS between the ATS and PDU, or for equipment which, though powered, may not be actively engaged in work 100% of the time, or would otherwise not lose functionality due to a power loss lasting just under 20 milliseconds.

 Standard or Custom

 - Standard models for 120 Vac and 208 Vac, 30 amps.

 - Outlet types include 5-20, L5-20, L5-30, L6-30, C13, C19

 There are several pre-designed models to choose from offering a variety of inlet types, power loads, controls, and outlets.
 In some cases, models include multiple outlets and other features to effectively be the ATS and the PDU in one unit.